erinish/stain/README.md

 When printing a newline at the bottom of the screen such that everything needs to shift upward, the background color will bleed onto the next line.
-The context manager cannot print the reset before print statements in the block print theirs, so ugly background color bleeding will occur.
+The context manager cannot print the reset before print statements in the block print their newlines, so ugly background color bleeding will occur.

-This is also true of the Inverse formatter.
+This is also true of the Reverse formatter.

 To enable background colors with the context manager, do the following:
 ```PYTHON